Using deep reinforcement learning to build better drift-aware malware detection

 Implications for Australian agencies

-- Monitor APS cyber and AI teams may want to monitor the full Turing Institute publication if drift-aware AI detection is relevant to their agency's security tooling strategy.
+- Monitor APS cyber and AI security teams may want to monitor the full Turing Institute post for technical approaches applicable to government endpoint and network security contexts.